Timeline (for 2023–2024 cohort)

 By March 16, 2023, 9 AM:

-If your project involves human subjects and has greater than minimal risk (e.g. you are interviewing prisoners or children), you must complete a draft of your human subjects protocol and add Leah Carroll as administrative contact so she can review it.
+If your project involves human subjects and has greater than minimal risk (e.g., you are interviewing prisoners or children), you must complete a draft of your human subjects protocol and add the Program Manager as administrative contact so they can review it.

 By March 17, 2023, 9 AM:

-All other selected and waitlisted applicants with projects involving human subjects must complete a draft of your human subjects protocol and add Leah Carroll as administrative contact so she can review it.
+All other selected and waitlisted applicants with projects involving human subjects must complete a draft of your human subjects protocol and add the Program Manager as administrative contact so they can review it.

 By March 20, 2023:

-If your project involves human subject and has greater than minimal risk, you must have protocols approved by faculty mentor and must have submitted your revised protocols to the IRB.
+If your project involves human subjects and has greater than minimal risk, you must have protocols approved by faculty mentor and must have submitted your revised protocols to the IRB.

 By March 22, 2023: